Albert Beckford Jones

 Laura De Olden is the Director of Princeton’s Junior Summer Institute (JSI), and the Associate Director for Graduate Student Life and Diversity Initiatives at the Woodrow Wilson School.
 Her strong commitment to advancing diversity goals has marked her career in higher education.
 For the past three years Laura has been a Lecturer in Public and International Affairs and part of the team teaching the core course in Politics and Public Policy at WWS.
 She also taught policy writing as part of JSI for a few years.
 Before coming to Princeton, Laura taught at Northwestern’s Political Science Department, the Business Institutions Program, the Chicago Field Studies Program, and the Master of Public Affairs and Administration Program.
 Laura takes great pride in helping students from diverse backgrounds thrive academically and maximize their potential.
 As a mentor and first-generation college student, she can easily relate to students’ strong desire to contribute to something bigger than themselves, to their community and to public service.
 Laura has played a leadership role in several student organizations.
 At the University of Chicago, she was the Academic Chair of the Minorities in Public Policy and had a leading role in the Women in Public Policy group.
 At Princeton, she serves in the Latino Princetonians group and participates in the activities of the Latino Graduate Association and Princeton Latino y Amigos.
 She earned a Ph.D. in Political Science from Northwestern University and a master’s degree from The Irving B. Harris Graduate School of Public Policy Studies of The University of Chicago.
 Her research interests include Mass Beliefs Systems and Democracy, Race, Ethnicity and Political Attitudes, and Racial Identity in Higher Education.

-Gilbert Collins joined the Woodrow Wilson School as the new Director of Graduate Student Life in February.
+Gilbert Collins has served as the Director of Global Health Programs at the Princeton University Center for Health and Wellbeing since 2016.
+Before that, he was Director of Graduate Student Life at Princeton’s Woodrow Wilson School (WWS) for three years.
 As an alumnus of both the WWS MPA program (1999) and of the Princeton Junior Summer Institute (1995), he returns to the institution that provided the academic foundation for his public service career.

-Gilbert has served for the past several years with the U.S. Peace Corps in southern Africa, including four years as Country Director in Namibia and four years as Associate Director in Botswana.
+Prior to coming to Princeton, Gilbert served for several years with the U.S. Peace Corps in southern Africa, including four years as Country Director in Namibia and four years as Associate Director in Botswana.
 Prior to that, he was the Evaluation and Planning Team Leader for the Office of Foreign Disaster Assistance at the U.S. Agency for International Development, providing strategic and programmatic guidance for relief and development activities around the world.

 He has completed internships at the United Nations, the U.S. Equal Employment Opportunity Commission, and the State Department.
 He also taught business development and computer literacy for seven months at a community-based NGO in Bangalore, India.
 Gilbert was selected as a Presidential Management Fellow in 1999.